k3b/APhotoManager/wiki/Image-View.md

 	* The **set geo** menu allows you to change the photos geo location (latitude/longitude).
 	  * The previous geo-picks for "Set Geo" are shown as blue markers if you select the geo from a map.
 	  * Note: You can change size and filename of the history through **Set Geo History XXX** in the [Settings View](settings).
-* menu command slideshow: automatic showing next image every 1.5 seconds.
+* menu command **slideshow** : automatic showing next image every 1.5 seconds.
 Tuching the image stops the slideshow
 	* Note: You can change the slide time through **Slide Show Intervall in millisecs** in the [Settings View](settings).
+* menu command **Show in map** : show the current image in the [Geografic-Map](geographic-map) with a red marker if it has geo-info.
+	* Note: Green Markers are hidden in this mode.
 * the actionbar is automatically hidden after a short time if the screen is not touched.
 	* Note: You can change this time through **Auto Hide Actionbar after millisecs** in the [Settings View](settings).
 "0" means do not hide.